The Circulatory System: What Goes around

 - You feel a dull ache in your chest; why?
 What habits have you adopted?
 Are they bad habits?
 See a doctor.

 - Keep your stress level in check!
-High blood pressure is silent; a check-up won’t hurt and will save you.
+High blood pressure is often silent; a check-up won’t hurt and can save your life.

 Investigate